 Thank you to Ms. Holly Welsh for making all the children smile each day and for being an amazing leader of our school and team player!
 You are an extremely important part of our school, and we appreciate all that you do!
 Learn more about Ms. Holly by viewing her Apple of Our Eye profile posted on the hallway bulletin board!

 Primrose School on Yankee Yearly Calendar 2018-2019

-It’s no secret that life becomes more complicated once you have children.
+It’s no secret that bilingualism is becoming more common among today’s children.

 We treated our Primrose families to a delicious take-home dinner!